indiana-university/rivet-icons/README.md

 // Outputs the icon set to the `build` directory.
 ```

+## Request a new icon

+[Submit a new issue](https://github.com/indiana-university/rivet-icons/issues/new) to request a new icon.
+Include anything that may help to visually describe this new icon, such as examples from other icon sets, examples of usage in various apps or websites, the SVG source code of the icon, or even a sketch.

+## Add a new icon

+Follow these steps to add a new icon.

+1. Create a new feature branch off of `develop`.
+1. Create the new icon artwork in the `./rivet-icons-source.ai` file, according to the [icon specifications](#icon-specifications).
+1. Expand all strokes and merge/flatten artwork in to one group.
+1. Export the icon as an `.svg` to the `./src` folder.
+Open `File` > `Export` > `Export for Screens…`.
+Select the `./src` folder as the destination and the relevant artboard.
+1. [Run the docs site](#run-the-docs-site) to build the new icon set and preview the new icon.
+1. Open a pull request against `develop`.

 ## Icon specifications

 Original icon artwork is located in the Illustrator file in `./rivet-icons-source.ai`.
 Each icon is drawn on its own artboard to the following specifications: